Quantization of (-1)-Shifted Derived Poisson Manifolds: Quantization of -Shifted Derived Poisson Manifolds

 \subsection{Quantization of $(-1)$-shifted derived Poisson manifolds}

-If $\Gamma(\B)$ carries a $\BV_\infty$-operator as defined in Definition \ref{Section 2 Defn BV infinity operator}, Theorem \ref{Section 2 Theorem BV generates Poisson structure} states that $\Cc{M}$ inherits a $(-1)$-shifted derived Poisson structure generated by the operator.
+If $\Gamma(\B)$ carries a $\BV_\infty$-operator as defined in Definition \ref{Section 2 Defn BV infinity operator}, Theorem \ref{Section 2 Theorem BV generates Poisson structure} states that $\Cc{M}$ inherits a $(-1)$-shifted derived Poisson structure generated by the $\BV_\infty$-operator.
 But one can ask for the converse: when does a given $(-1)$-shifted derived Poisson manifold admit a $\BV_\infty$-operator which generates the derived Poisson structure?
 In this section, we will address this problem.
-Since there is a canonical scalar product on $\Gamma(\B)$, one may require that such a $\BV_\infty$-operator be compatible with the canonical scalar product, and hence we are led to the following (see also \cite{MR4300181, MR4009180})
+First we will introduce the following (see also \cite{MR4300181, MR4009180}):

 \begin{definition} A quantization of a $(-1)$-shifted derived Poisson manifold $(\Cc{M},Q,\Pi)$ is a $\BV_\infty$-operator $\Delta\in\hbar\DO^+ (\B) $ such that